Yamba (NSW)

 Employment performance in Yamba exceeds national averages across key labour market indicators

-The area has a particular employment specialization in accommodation & food, with an employment share 2.1 times the regional level.
-Conversely, agriculture, forestry & fishing employs only 2.7% of local workers, below Rest of NSW's 5.3%.
-Employment opportunities locally may be limited, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 3.0%, while the labour force increased by 3.8%, causing the unemployment rate to rise by 0.7 percentage points.
-In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment.
-State-level data as of 25-Nov shows that NSW employment contracted by 0.03%, losing 2,260 jobs, with the state unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Yamba.
-These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Yamba's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Employment opportunities locally appear limited based on Census data comparison.
+Between September 2024 and September 2025, employment levels increased by 2.9%, labour force by 3.7%, raising the unemployment rate by 0.8 percentage points.
+In contrast, Rest of NSW saw employment decline by 0.5% and labour force decline by 0.1%, with a 0.4 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Yamba's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment